What is Poisson’s Ratio: Poisson’s Ratio Formula

 What is the Poisson’s Ratio range?

 0-.50.
-But there are materials which has negative Poisson’s ratio
+But there are materials which have negative Poisson’s ratio

 What is the Poisson’s ratio of steel